darklow/riotux/README.md

 ### Store:
 The **Store** is basically a container that holds your application state.
 There are two things that makes a riotux Store different:

- * The Store are **Imutable**. riotux creates a copy of your Store and all modifications  happens in the copy of your original Store.
+ * The Store are **Immutable**. riotux creates a copy of your Store and all modifications  happens in the copy of your original Store.

  * When some changes happens in the copy of your original Store, your component can observe and can be notified.